Vishwa-docs/WeMakeDevs-Vision-Possible-Hackathon/m5stack_camera/README.md

 # M5Stack K210 Camera — GuideLens On-Device Navigation
 # =====================================================

+> **NOTE** : I had this camera on me and hence had the idea of using it.
+It works fine without the camera and just using a webcam as well.

 This folder contains everything needed to flash the M5Stack UnitV K210 camera for **standalone GuideLens navigation** mode.